man brushes a woman's real hand and a rubber hand hidden from her view

 Types of pain

-Pain is generally boxed into acute pain, subacute pain, or chronic pain.
+Pain is generally boxed into acute, subacute, or chronic pain.

-- subacute pain hovers between six weeks to three months.
+• Subacute pain is about six weeks to three months.

-Sometimes pain is categorized based on location or its nature, such as:
+Sometimes pain is categorized based on location or its nature, as defined by the Internation Association for the Study of Pain (IASP):

-While these types of pain are often diagnosed and treated differently, emerging research finds that treatment and management should have a common ground based on the biopsychosocial model of pain.
+While these types of pain are often diagnosed and treated differently, research finds that treatment and management should have common grounds based on the biopsychosocial model of pain.
 This includes giving reassurance to patients, listening to the patients’ narrative, and treating the person, not just the body part.

 “Some say it is a reminder that they are broken, that their spine is ‘out’ or that their disc is ‘slipped’ (note to self: discs never slip.
 Ever.).
 Others say it is punishment for their sins or a test of their faithfulness.